Piyush3024/CompaniesNepal/server/README.md

 🔐 Middleware

-verifyToken: Validates JWT tokens for authenticated routes.
+protectRoute: Validates JWT tokens for authenticated routes.

 isSameUser: Ensures the requesting user matches the target user ID (used in user routes).